targhs/pycargo/README.rst

 **pycargo** is a simple to use helper library for exporting and loading data from excel.
 Its a common requirement in web applications for bulk loading of data.
-Pycargo hides all the working and gives you easy to use methods for easy exporting of templates and loading data.
+Pycargo abstracts all the working and gives you easy to use methods for easy exporting of templates and loading data.